-All Continuation Grant Applicants must attend a Mandatory Continuation Grant Proposer's Conference and complete a "Continuation Grant Proposal Letter of Intent" online via Survey Monkey Apply to be eligible to apply for the 2022 TST funding.
-The Letter of Intent will be made available to those in attendance at the Continuation Grant Proposer's Conference.
-The "Continuation Grant Proposal Letter of Intent" is due June 28, 2021.
-Continuation Grant Proposals should be submitted only by current grantees whose projects were funded during the 2021 Grant Cycle to request one additional budget period of funding for a project period that would otherwise expire.
+All New Grant Applicants must attend a Mandatory New Grant Proposer's Conference and complete a "New Grant Proposal Letter of Intent" online via Survey Monkey Apply to be eligible to apply for the 2023 TST funding.
+The Letter of Intent will be made available to those in attendance at the New Grant Proposer's Conference.
+The "New Grant Proposal Letter of Intent" is due June 30, 2022.
+New Grant Proposals are proposals from organizations which have not been funded during the previous funding year (2022) using the TST.

-Following the Mandatory Continuation Grant Proposer's Conference, those in attendance will receive a link to the Continuation Grant Proposal's Eligibility Criteria.
-If the organization and project meet Eligibility Criteria the applicant will be forwarded to the "Continuation Grant Proposal Letter of Intent".
+Following the Mandatory New Grant Proposer's Conference, those in attendance will receive a link to the New Grant Proposal's Eligibility Criteria.
+If the organization and project meet Eligibility Criteria the applicant will be forwarded to the "New Grant Proposal Letter of Intent".
 The letter of intent is required to move forward in the application process but does not obligate the applicant to apply for TST funding.
+The

-The Letter of intent must be submitted online via Survey Monkey Apply by June 28, 2021 at 3:00 p.m.
+Letter of intent must be submitted online via Survey Monkey Apply by June 30, 2022 at 3:00 p.m.

-Following submission of the "Continuation Grant Proposal Letter of Intent", Kitsap County Department of Human Services staff will review both the Eligibility Criteria and Letter of Intent for completeness.
-If the organization meets eligibility requirements and completes the letter of intent, they will receive an invitation to apply and a link to the 2022 TST funding application.
+Following submission of the "New Grant Proposal Letter of Intent", Kitsap County Department of Human Services staff will review both the Eligibility Criteria and Letter of Intent for completeness.
+If the organization meets eligibility requirements and completes the letter of intent, they will receive an invitation to apply and a link to the 2023 TST funding application.

-The Continuation Application Summary Form, the Narrative and all Attachments will be completed online via Survey Monkey Apply.
-All proposals must be submitted electronically by August 5, 2021 at 3:00 p.m.
+The New Application Summary Form, the Narrative and all Attachments will be completed online via Survey Monkey Apply.
+All proposals must be submitted electronically by August 4, 2022 at 3:00 p.m.